David Wilson (criminologist): Media

 Wilson appears regularly on television and radio, both as a commentator about the criminal justice system and as a presenter.
 He is a regular contributor to the press and writes mostly for The Guardian and the Daily Mail.
 He writes a regular column in The Herald (Glasgow).
 On television he presented four series of The Crime Squad for BBC1, and also Leave No Trace and Too Young to Die? about the plight of young people on death row in the USA.
 On BBC2 he presented Who Killed Ivan the Terrible? and was an expert on the game show Identity.
 On Channel 5 he co-presented Banged Up, which was nominated for a Royal Television Society award.
 Wilson developed and presented two series of Killers Behind Bars: The Untold Story, which was developed initially from the standpoint of an academic look at criminal profiling to counter that shown in fictional series such as CSI: Crime Scene Investigation.

 In 2016, Wilson presented the critically acclaimed Interview with a Murderer on Channel 4, about the murder of Carl Bridgewater.
 This documentary won the Broadcast Award and the Royal Television Society Award in 2017.
 By 2023, Wilson had presented 4 series of the true crime show, David Wilson's Crime Files.
 All series had 10 episodes, with episodes in the first series being an hour long and episodes in the subsequent series being half an hour long.
 It was broadcast on BBC Scotland.
 He co-presents Channel 4's In the Footsteps of Killers and is a regular on ITV's This Morning.

 Wilson appeared on BBC Radio 4's Ramblings series on 1 October 2020, walking with Clare Balding from Wicken, Northamptonshire to Leckhampstead, Buckinghamshire whilst discussing his life and the murder of Margaret McLaughlin in Carluke, Lanarkshire,.

+On 4 September 2026 This Much Is True Crime, co-presented by Wilson with Martin Frizell looking at and discussing recent crimes, began on True Crime.

 Wilson gives public lectures and delivers lectures for schools through the company Ecademi.
 He has made several theatre tours – most recently in 2024 with the novelist Marcel Theroux.
 In 2016 the TV drama Dark Angel attributed his book Mary Ann Cotton: Britain's First Female Serial Killer as its inspiration.